Ta’Kaiya Blaney

 • 2011: UNEP in collaboration with the Government of Indonesia, TUNZA International Children & Youth Conference on the Environment, Bandung, Indonesia

-In 2014, Ta'Kaiya was the youngest keynote speaker for Powershift (an annual global youth summit focusing on climate change policy) at Pittsburg, P.A., and Victoria, B.C.
-In 2015, Ta'Kaiya was the youngest Indigenous youth to present an intervention at the United Nations Permanent Forum On Indigenous Issues in New York City.
-Her intervention introduced the Native Children's Survival (NCS) Indigenous Children's Fund (ICF) and the need for such a fund.
+In 2014, Ta’Kaiya became the youngest keynote speaker at Powershift, an annual global youth summit dedicated to climate change policy, held in Pittsburgh, Pennsylvania, and Victoria, British Columbia.
+In 2015, Ta’Kaiya made history as the youngest Indigenous youth to deliver an intervention at the United Nations Permanent Forum on Indigenous Issues in New York City.
+Her intervention introduced the Native Children’s Survival (NCS) Indigenous Children’s Fund (ICF) and underscored the urgent need for such a fund.

-Ta'Kaiya delivered a keynote address and performed live with Robby Romero at The Parliament Of World Religions on 19 October 2015.
-The conference included such notable spiritual Leaders as Chief Arvol Looking Horse and His Holiness, the 14th Dalai Lama.
-On 5 November 2015, at the Jack Poole Plaza in Vancouver in Coast Salish Territories, Ta'Kaiya performed and spoke at a public rally with Canadian author and social activist Naomi Klein calling for fundamental change in caring for each other and the planet in the wake of Canada's federal election.
+Ta’Kaiya delivered a keynote address and performed live with Robby Romero at The Parliament of World Religions on October 19, 2015.
+The conference featured esteemed spiritual leaders such as Chief Arvol Looking Horse and His Holiness, the 14th Dalai Lama.
+On November 5, 2015, Ta’Kaiya performed and engaged in a public rally at the Jack Poole Plaza in Vancouver, British Columbia, within the Coast Salish Territories.
+The rally was attended by Canadian author and social activist Naomi Klein.
+Both Ta’Kaiya and Naomi advocated for transformative changes in our interactions with one another and the environment in the aftermath of Canada’s federal election.

-During COP21, EARTH REVOLUTION was also screened at the Rights of Nature Tribunal on 5 December 2015.
-Ta'Kaiya closed the event with a new song, TURN THE WORLD AROUND.
-The TV news program Democracy Now filmed her performance and has received more than 300,000 views on the Democracy Now, Facebook, and YouTube pages.
+During the 21st Conference of the Parties (COP21), EARTH REVOLUTION was screened at the Rights of Nature Tribunal on December 5, 2015.
+Ta’Kaiya concluded the event with a new song titled TURN THE WORLD AROUND.
+The television news program Democracy Now captured her performance and garnered over 300,000 views on its social media pages.

-Ta'Kaiya and Robby performed at Mother Earth Day 2016 events from Chief Leschi Schools to the Makah, Hoh, Quileute, and Quinault Youth Programs.
-Later in the year, Ta'Kaiya joined Robby at Standing Rock during the #NoDAPL and #WaterIsLife movement.
-Ta'Kaya and Robby performed live at the 44th American Indian Film Festival in San Francisco with a call to action to #StandWithStandingRock.
+Ta’Kaiya and Robby performed at various Mother Earth Day 2016 events, including those organized by Chief Leschi Schools and the Makah, Hoh, Quileute, and Quinault Youth Programs.
+Subsequently, Ta’Kaiya joined Robby at Standing Rock during the #NoDAPL and #WaterIsLife movement.
+Ta’Kaiya and Robby performed live at the 44th American Indian Film Festival in San Francisco, where they issued a call to action to #StandWithStandingRock.

 In support of Standing Rock and the #NoDAPL #WaterIsLife movement, Ta'Kaiya joined Robby, Water Protectors, and fellow artists, including Dakhóta Romero, Raye Zaragoza, and the legendary Dennis Banks and Kris Kristofferson, on the single and music picture BORN ON THE REZ, at Capital Records Studios in Hollywood.